Max-Mogilski/Max-Mogilski/README.md

 ## 👨🏻‍💻 About Me

-- 🧠 I’m currently learning Nestjs and Linux
+- 🧠 I’m currently learning React Native

 - 📫 How to reach me **maxmogilski@gmail.com**